RoboCupAtHomeJP/AtHome2024/rules/OPL/ps_en.md

 The poster session is held on a setup day.
 Each team will present their research activities in the poster session.
 The poster is evaluated by other presenters.

 1. Presentation: 3 min
-2. Evaluation: The presenter evaluates the other team's poster presentation
+2. Evaluation: The poster presentation is evaluated by other teams' participants (1 per team).
+However, it is not allowed to evaluate your own team's presentation.
 3. Criterion
    1. Novelty
    2. Scientific contribution
    3. Relevance to RoboCup@Home
    4. Presentation (Quality of poster and talk)
 4. Poster format: A0 portrait, each team should bring a printed poster.
-5. Language: English should be used in a poster, talk and discussion can be both in English and Japanese.
+5. Language: The poster needs to be written in English.
+However, the presentation and discussion can be held in either English or Japanese.

-The free discussion will be held after the evaluation.
-Every team is advised to join the poster session.
+Free discussion will be held after the evaluation.
+Every team is suggested to join the poster session.
 The start time and the place to have a poster session will be announced by the setup day.

 ## Score Sheet